Dendro-X0/OpenDeploy-CLI/docs/response-shapes.md

 - Vercel `logsUrl` is the Inspect URL.
 If not printed by the deploy stream, the CLI falls back to `vercel inspect <url>`.
 - Netlify `logsUrl` is a dashboard link constructed from site name and the latest deploy id.

+## Schemas & Validation

+All commands emit a final JSON summary which is validated at runtime (Ajv 2020).
+Every final object is annotated with:

+- `schemaOk: boolean`
+- `schemaErrors: string[]` (empty when valid)

+Strict guardrail (CI-friendly): set `OPD_SCHEMA_STRICT=1` to cause a non-zero exit code when schema errors are present.
+The final JSON is still printed for diagnosis.
+See also: `docs/schemas.md`.

 ## start (wizard)

 The `start` wizard emits a final JSON summary and may emit intermediate NDJSON events when `--ndjson` (or `OPD_NDJSON=1`) is enabled.